-After attending medical school in her home state at Ohio State University — which included a year-long applied epidemiology fellowship at the Centers for Disease Control and Prevention (CDC) working in the Division of Tuberculosis Elimination — she completed her residency, fellowship, and Master of Public Health here in Seattle at University of Washington.
-Her first faculty role was at University of Colorado in Denver, where she also served as a medical director for a primary care clinic for pregnant and parenting teens and their kids.
-She subsequently transitioned to Kaiser Permanente Washington (KPWA), where she has been practicing as an adolescent medicine specialist in the Adolescent Center since 2017, caring for teens with intersecting medical and mental health issues such as eating disorders and gender dysphoria.
+After attending medical school in her home state at The Ohio State University — which included a year-long applied epidemiology fellowship at the Centers for Disease Control and Prevention (CDC) working in the Division of Tuberculosis Elimination — she completed her residency, fellowship, and Master of Public Health here in Seattle at University of Washington.
+Her first faculty role was at University of Colorado in Denver, where she also served as a medical director for a primary care clinic for teen parents and their children.
+She later transitioned to Kaiser Permanente Washington, where she practices as an adolescent medicine specialist in the Adolescent Center, caring for teens with intersecting medical and mental health issues such as eating disorders and gender dysphoria.

-She became an adjunct investigator at Kaiser Permanente Washington Health Research Institute (KPWHRI) in 2020 — initially collaborating on a project to expand integrated mental health screening to teens ages 13 to 17 at KPWA.
-She was awarded a CATALyST Learning Health System K12 grant — funded by the Agency for Healthcare Research and Quality (AHRQ) and the Patient Centered Outcomes Research Institute (PCORI) — to study opportunities for an electronic patient portal to address adolescents’ sexual and reproductive health care needs.
-She joined the faculty at KPWHRI as an acting investigator in October 2021, where she focuses on the nexus of adolescent sexual and reproductive health, patient-provider communication, and health information technology.
+Annie became an adjunct investigator at Kaiser Permanente Washington Health Research Institute (KPWHRI) in 2020 — initially collaborating on a project to expand integrated mental health screening to teens ages 13 to 17 at Kaiser Permanente Washington.
+She was awarded a CATALyST Learning Health System K12 grant — funded by the Agency for Healthcare Research and Quality (AHRQ) and the Patient Centered Outcomes Research Institute (PCORI) — to study opportunities for an online patient portal to address adolescents’ sexual and reproductive health care needs.
+She joined the faculty at KPWHRI as an acting assistant investigator in October 2021, where she has since focused her research on the nexus of adolescent sexual and reproductive health, patient-provider communication, and health information technology.
+She is a faculty member on the IMPACT Center — funded by the National Institute of Mental Health — specifically providing support for youth engagement activities and advancing implementation methods informed by human-centered design principles.

 Primary care health services for adolescents, informed and supported sexual and reproductive health decisions, qualitative methods and youth-engaged design to center youth perspectives and needs